 Art Education is a curriculum structured to enable all students to develop problem solving skills, artistic technical skills, and individual abilities and ambitions through creative experiences.
+Students critique their work and the work of other artists.
+All artistic endeavors are to be of original design and composition.
 The study of major artistic periods will be incorporated in the course offerings.